Skip to content

 Miscellaneous

-Generate CSR with Special Characters
+Generate CSR With Special Characters

 Let’s consider an example where we enter Test Company with & (please note that the character & is not allowed) as the Organization name.
 After filling in the remaining fields, when we click Generate, an Invalid Input error will be displayed.